wovenstarlight/tumblr-themes/theme5/README.md

 - Customizable icons: 1 blog-wide icon, and up to 8 custom links
 	- Fill the "icon" fields with icon names selected from [Cappuccicons](https://web.archive.org/web/20220109131551/https://cappuccicons.com/), such as `paw` or `fire-o`
 	- Manually add links/labels with individually customized icons, or use Tumblr's inbuilt pages to add links with a single standard icon
+- Text details
+	- Custom colors for special text/links
-- Text details: toggle between a formal uppercase or a casual lowercase
+	- Toggle special casing for important text: choose between a formal uppercase or a casual lowercase
 - Customizable sidebar width
 - Optional features: choose whether to show or hide
 	- Avatar/Title/Description